fonske/SMA-Modbus-energy-management-system/README.md

 # SMA-Modbus-energy-management-system
-EMS in Home Assisant and node red
+EMS in Home Assisant and node red.

 I made en Energy Management system in node red that runs as an adon in Home Assistant.